Art History postgraduate funding

 -

 The University of St Andrews has a collaborative agreement with the China Scholarship Council to develop research collaborations between the UK and Chinese universities and research institutions.
 Available to Chinese students wishing to undertake a PhD at the University of St Andrews.
-For further details, please consult the University webpages on this award.
+For further details, please visit the University webpages about this award.

 -